MOARdV/FlightSystemsRedux/README.md

 # FlightSystemsRedux
 RasterPropMonitor-enabled IVA configurations for the Kerbal Space Program

+## ATTENTION

+This mod is obsolete.
+It was last updated for KSP 1.1.3.
+Many changes have taken place with the RasterPropMonitor mod and the props used in this mod since then.
+Do not expect the IVAs included here to be usable without a lot of effort.
+I will not be releasing updates for this mod, since I have moved to MOARdV's Avionics Systems for enabling IVA gameplay in KSP.

 ## Overview

 FlightSystemsRedux is a mod that contains updated RasterPropMonitor IVA configurations for use in KSP.